I want more info!

 At 124 picometers (0.000124 micrometers), a chlorine dioxide gas molecule is much smaller than any microorganism.
 Chlorine dioxide is a real gas and by definition expands and conforms to the shape of the area in which it is held and acquires a uniform density inside that area, even in the presence of gravity and also regardless of the amount of equipment in the area.
 This property of chlorine dioxide gas allows it to easily penetrate and disinfect locations where other fumigant applications such as dry fog is not able to effectively reach.

 Chlorine dioxide is a visible yellow-green gas with a swimming pool-like odor allowing it to be detected well below its 8-hour human habitation ‘safety’ level of 0.1 parts-per-million.
 Chlorine dioxide is a strong, yet selective oxidizing agent that does not produce harmful or environmentally hazardous by-products.
-When reacting with other substances, chlorine dioxide is selective, allowing it to be a more efficient and effective sterilizer than many other options.
-Chlorine dioxide is not a carcinogen nor is it a poisonous gas.
+When reacting with other substances, chlorine dioxide is selective, allowing it to be a more efficient and effective than many other options.
 Furthermore, chlorine dioxide does not leave any residues and there is no need for post-application clean up prior to resuming plant operations.
 Once the gas has dissipated to a safe level of < 0.1 ppm, typically within 60 minutes of cessation of gas generation, personnel may enter the area and plant operations can resume normal processing immediately.

 In microbiology the probability that an object that has been subjected to a sterilization process may nevertheless remain nonsterile is called the sterility assurance level (SAL).
 The SAL is used to measure the probability of microorganism survival and measured in orders of magnitude reduction, also called a “log” reduction.